#12. The difference between essential oils and extracts

 Healthy lymph have a pH that ranges between 7 and 10.
 The lymphatic system, part of the immune system, is a network of ducts that carry the lymphatic fluid (LF).
 LF also contains white blood cells called lymphocytes, fats, and proteins.[4].
 The lymphatic system, made up of lymphatic fluid, tiny vessels, nodes and organs, is responsible for removing excess fluid, infections and acidic waste[5].

-Viruses, Corona and pH
+Viruses, and pH

 There are several publications about viruses and how they react to low or high pH values.
 The most of the publications contradict each other.
 Some write: Viruses thrive, like bacteria, in an acidic environment.
 Viruses infect body cells by binding to the proteins in the cells and then multiplying.
 Scientific research shows that this process mainly takes place at a low pH value or in an acidic environment.
 An acidic environment has a pH of 0 to 7.
 As the pH becomes more basic, the activity of viruses decreases sharply.
 Scientists have established this in various studies in numerous viruses in both humans and animals.
 The relationship between pH value and infection-increasing activities has been demonstrated in, among others, influenza1, corona2, hepatitis C3, foot-and-mouth disease4 and other viruses in animals.
 By increasing the alkaline buffer in your body, which improves the pH value of your body cells, the sensitivity to viruses in the body could decrease[6][7] More: [8][9]